videlais/crash-course-on-ink-workshop-narrascope2022/README.md

 # Crash Course on ink (NarraScope 2022)

 Welcome to a workshop on the [narrative scripting language ink](https://github.com/inkle/ink)!
-This is a *crash course*, which means we will try, less than an hour, to help you learn the basics of the language and how to use it to author projects.
+This is a *crash course*, which means we will try, in less than an hour, to help you learn the basics of the language and how to use it to author projects.

 **50 minutes is absolutely not enough time to learn everything related to ink**, but we hope everyone will leave with an interest in learning about ink after the workshop ends!
-We will cover some of the basics and share extended resources doing more with the narrative scripting language.
+We will cover some of the basics and share extended resources for doing more with the narrative scripting language.

 ## Getting Started